Tax Planning for Retirees

 Tax Planning for Retirement

-The treatise describes the many actions a retiree may take to reduce taxes during retirement years.
-For example, a retiree may reduce taxes by:
+The treatise describes the many actions retirees and their beneficiaries may take to reduce taxes during and after retirement years.
+For example, they may reduce taxes by:

 • Taking a lump sum distribution limited to previous employee contributions.
 (See sections 2.08 and 10.11 of the treatise.)